What are the most impactful network detection and response use cases in enterprise security?

 Use Case 1: Detecting Lateral Movement and Internal Reconnaissance

 Attackers rarely stay still.
-Once they access a foothold, they scan, pivot, and try to escalate.
-NDR solutions expose this activity by observing peer-to-peer communications and protocol usage at the network level, even when endpoints lack coverage or context.
+Once they gain access, they scan, pivot, and escalate.
+Network detection and response solutions expose this activity by observing peer-to-peer communications and protocol usage at the network level.

-Lateral movement remains a challenge because many tools were not designed to analyze internal traffic with full session visibility.
-According to NIST, internal reconnaissance often goes unnoticed for days because standard tools weren’t designed to analyze east-west traffic at scale.
-Network behavior analysis gives security teams the ability to baseline normal peer-to-peer communication and immediately spot deviations, such as unauthorized SMB sessions, Kerberos spraying, or unusual database queries.
-NDR solutions help security teams quickly detect attacks and MITRE ATT&CK TTPs missed by legacy network security tools and EDR.
+Lateral movement is hard to detect.
+Many tools were not made to analyze east-west network traffic with full session visibility.
+Network behavior analysis allows security teams to baseline normal communication and immediately spot deviations such as unauthorized SMB sessions, Kerberos spraying, or unusual database queries.

 Why this matters: